Bertoid1311/B7094/B704SourceReadMe.txt

-The first time you start the Lazarus IDE, it starts up with an empty (skeleton) project, including an empty "Form1", etc.  Click File->Close All to dismiss this.
-(If you then click File->Quit, you'll get a message 'Save changes to project project1?" -- answer 'No'.)
+The first time you start the Lazarus IDE, it starts up with an empty (skeleton) project, including an empty "Form1", etc.  Click 'File->Close All' to dismiss this.
+(If you then click 'File->Quit', you'll get a message 'Save changes to project project1?" -- answer 'No'.)

 INSTALLING THE CUSTOM COMPONENTS PACKAGE FOR B7094